-How a small business boosted health and safety with WSPS' free advisory service
+How a small business boosted health and safety with free advisory service

-Enter Mark Kinnear Health and Safety Coordinator for the City of Peterborough and a volunteer with WSPS’ Small Business Advisory Service.
-This new service matches a small business with a health and safety expert who provides free advice on simple but effective ways to improve health and safety.
+Enter Mark Kinnear, a Health and Safety professional and volunteer with WSPS’ Small Business Advisory Service.
+This service matches a small business with a health and safety expert who provides free advice on simple but effective ways to improve health and safety.

 Mark’s expertise and Gladys’ proactive approach proved a winning combination.
 Working with Mark, says Gladys, “saved us time and money and ensured we are compliant and diligent in maintaining a safe work environment.”